Heedeok/airmate/airmate_firmware/README.md

 # airmate_firmware

-These codes are collection of firmware files for platforms using OpenCR
+These codes are collection of firmware files for platforms using OpenCR and arduino

+## airmate_core

-You just upload these 3 fiiles to your OpenCR board.
+upload 3 files into your OpenCR board.

+## airmate_dust

+upload 1 files into your arduino board.
+- you have to includ ros_lib library form ros-drivers : https://github.com/ros-drivers/

 ## Reference